-Michigan Tech has a small-town feel, just like the Copper Country, the community in which the University is situated.
+Michigan Technological University enrolls more than 7,000 undergraduate and graduate students from across the nation and around the world.
+Michigan Tech has a small-town feel, just like its surrounding community, the Copper Country.
 Many students comment that the size of campus is just right—not so big that it's easy to get lost, but not too small, either.
-Students also say they feel at home at Michigan Tech, and some even go so far as to say they feel like they are part of a family.
+Students also say they feel at home at Michigan Tech, and some even say they feel like part of a family.

 Although the University community is close-knit, its cultural representation is anything but narrow: in fact, students have represented countries from across the globe, from Argentina to Zimbabwe.

 Michigan Tech isn’t on the way to anywhere—and Huskies wouldn't have it any other way.
 When students aren’t in class or conducting research, they participate in more than 220 student organizations, music and fine arts, and cultural events including the Upper Peninsula of Michigan's largest multicultural festival, the Parade of Nations.
 Whether it's the All-Nighter frenzy to complete a Winter Carnival snow statue, or chasing the Northern Lights right outside your dorm, there’s a lot to do at MTU.

 Our 14 varsity athletic teams includes our NCAA Division I men's ice hockey, NCAA Division II men's and women's sports, and intramurals (fact: one-third of MTU students play in broomball leagues).
 Go Huskies!